kastle-lab/Robotic-Orchestration-and-Learning-Training/deliverables/use-case.md

 Bridges Datasets: [DROID](https://droid-dataset.github.io/), [Workcell manufacturing operations](https://catalog.data.gov/dataset/process-and-robot-data-from-a-two-robot-workcell-representative-performing-representative-), [Robot-World Hand-Eye(s)](https://catalog.data.gov/dataset/data-from-solving-the-robot-world-hand-eyes-calibration-problem-with-iterative-methods-02035)

 ---

+**Object/Environment Analysis**: This set of questions focuses on datasets of objects and environmental factors that would be relevant to the task at hand.

 - What are the `classifications`/`categories` that of a set of `objects`? <br>